wncc/helloFOSS-21-dAIgnose/README.md

 6) Instead of doing a binary classfication now use the dataset as it is and modify the model architecture to perform multi-class classficiation to identify the type of tumors as well.

+## ** Additional Info
+The Brain_Classification_Models folder has a tensorflow model which was trained for multiclass classification of the brain tumor images on the dataset in the <i>"Brain-Tumor-Classification-DataSet"</i> folder.
+You may use it for further improving the model.
 # 2) Brain Tumor Segmentation
 After classifiying that whether the patient has a brain tumor or what kind of brain tumor does he have, the next step is to identify the brain tumor from the MRI scan.
 Now this becomes a semantic image segmentation problem.
 Image segmentation is a computer vision task in which we label specific regions of an image according to what's being shown.
 To solve this we will move on from CNNs to FCNs(Fully Convolutional Networks).